zennro/scripts/setup.md

     sudo apt-get update
     sudo apt-get install pepflashplugin-installer

 Then edit (with permission) `/etc/chromium-browser/default`.
-Past this at the bottom
+Paste this at the bottom

     . /usr/lib/pepflashplugin-installer/pepflashplayer.sh